cfech/aws-solutions-architect-associate/README.md

 ![text](./images/containers/02-scaling.png)
 - Scaling policies:
-    - Target Tacking: increase or decrease the number of tasks that your service runs based on target value for a specific `CloudWatch` metric
+    - Target Tacking - increase or decrease the number of tasks that your service runs based on target value for a specific `CloudWatch` metric
-    - Step Scaling: increase or decrease the number of tasks that your service runs in response to `CloudWatch` Alarms
+    - Step Scaling - increase or decrease the number of tasks that your service runs in response to `CloudWatch` Alarms
         - Step Scaling is based on a set of scaling adjustments, know as step adjustments, which vary based on the size of the alarm breach
-    - Scheduled Scaling: increase or decrease the number of tasks that your service runs based on the date and time
+    - Scheduled Scaling - increase or decrease the number of tasks that your service runs based on the date and time

 ![text](./images/containers/03-scaling.png)